MalTheLegend104/WallOS/README.md

 ### Docker

 - In `/docker/`, there exist commands for setting up the dev environment for the project.
-Windows commands are the `*.bat` files, while the `*.sh` and files without extentions are for linux (potentially MacOS as well, this is untested).
+Windows commands are the `*.bat` files, while the `*.sh` and files without extensions are for linux (potentially MacOS as well, this is untested).
     > You must have docker already installed.
 On windows, I highly recommend installing qemu.
 - To build, simply run the script to build for the desired architecture. `build64` and `build.bat` both build for `x86_64`.
 Running `qemu` or `qemu.bat` both result in `x86_64` being built and ran in a vm.
     > Other platforms have names according to their architecture.
 For example `build64` builds for x86_64, `buildarm64` builds for Aarch64, etc.